On this page

 The application for today is surely straightforward.
 Inasmuch as the same fundamental gear is still used for the same fundamental purposes, it is offensive, detestable, abominable to God that women should aspire to don it.
 The apparel itself is not what concerns God; rather the transgression of gender roles.
 [I.e., it is the function of the genders which forms the basis of this command; seeing it as a matter of mere form, viz. cross-dressing, leads to absurdity.
 See D. Bnonn Tennant, Applying torque to opposing corners of my Bible (June 2018).]
 Men are not to behave as women; women are not to behave as men.
 As the CEV puts it,

 Women must not pretend to be men, and men must not pretend to be women.
 The LORD your God is disgusted with people who do that.
-While popular culture shrieks in outrage at the very notion of a “man’s job,” God is outraged at the very notion of a woman doing a man’s job by transgressing the strict boundaries he built into creation.
+While popular culture shrieks in outrage at the very notion of a “man’s job,” God is outraged at the very notion of a woman doing a man’s job.

 Women donning fatigues, helmets, sidearms or riot shields is disgusting to the Lord.
 In fact, it is often disgusting even to acculturated men when it happens in real life, because without the gloss of a sexy actress dressed up in clothing designed to augment her attractiveness rather than her combat ability, and whose physical incapability for the task is hidden by stuntwork, it’s simply ugly.